kubenet-dev/docs/docs/02-examples/03_inventory.md

 kubectl get endpoints.infra.be.kuid.dev
 ```

-Dont mind the False ready condition in the endpoint.
-No k8s controller is acting on this and hence the status is False
+!!!note "Dont mind the False ready condition in the endpoint.
+No k8s controller is acting on this and hence the status is False"

 ```
 NAME                                      READY   TOPOLOGY       REGION    SITE    NODE